xharrym/morsefpga/README.md

-morsepython
+morsefpga
 ===========

-A morse code decoder written in python.
+A morse code decoder written in Verilog.